owid/etl/.github/ISSUE_TEMPLATE/metadata-issueー-.md

 ---

 <!--
-NOTE: If you have a question on how to use a specific metadata field, please open a new [discussion instead](https://github.com/owid/etl/discussions/new?category=metadata).
+NOTE: For questions on how to use a specific metadata field, open a new discussion: https://github.com/owid/etl/discussions/new?category=metadata.
 -->

 <!--